-Our experiments may be broken down into learning a domain-dependent or a domain-independent heuristic.
-For each of the experiments we describe below, we present the results for the number of nodes expanded, CPU time, and deviation from the optimal plan length when using A\ (Figure 5).
-For $h^{HGN}$ , the results are presented as the average and its 95% confidence interval over the 10 different experiments.
-Additionally, the coverage ratio on the testing problems for each heuristic is shown in Table 1.
-For $h^{HGN}$ , we calculate the average coverage for the 10 repeated experiments.
+Our experiments may be broken down into learning a domain-specific, multi-domain or domain-independent heuristic.
+A multi-domain heuristic is a generalisation of domain-specific heuristics to multiple domains, i.e., it can be applied to a set of predefined domains.
+For each of the experiments we describe below, we present the results for the number of nodes expanded, CPU time, and deviation from the optimal plan length when using A (Figures 5, 6 and 8).
+For h^{HGN} , the results are presented as the average and 95% confidence interval over the 10 different experiments.

+Additionally, the coverage ratio on the testing problems for each heuristic is shown in Table 2.
+For h^{HGN} , we calculate the average coverage for the 10 repeated experiments.
+Figure 7 depicts the proportional errors of the estimates given by h^{HGN} in the initial state s_0 over all test problems with known optimal plans.
+Only runs of h^{HGN} which achieved coverage on the respective test problems are considered.